Shamanon/DHT/README.md

-# DHT
+# shNode.DHT
-DHT Temperature and Humidity for Multiple Devices
+DHT Temperature and Humidity Modlue for Multiple Devices Based on AdaFruit Libraries